 Japanese street food or yatai – Japanese octopus balls or Takoyaki

 This yatai vendor below is offering a large assortment of fried goodies including whole octopus, tentacles, fried fish, yakitori and large snails grilled in their large shells.
 One of the most popular Yatai you will find at any street fare or Japanese food trucks are Takoyaki or Japanese balls made mostly with octopus parts and it really is Onolicious!

 The local beef specialty called Hida beef is a high-grade Wagyu style of beef comparable to Kobe style beef.
 Hida beef are the black-haired Japanese cattle raised in the Gifu district and has beautiful marbling efffects and texture with grade A and B ratings for their quality and flavor.
 The yatai vendor below sold a lot of the Hida beef (meat kabobs next to right side griller) along with various grilled seafood and yakitori (grilled chicken and meats)

-Many of the yatai vendors sell snack items that are popular take-aways, Japanese people love to constantly snack.
-Here you have a choice of rice crackers, dried fruits, salty seeds like peanuts and pumpkin in spicy flavorings or dried squid, small smoked fishes or various dried seafood.
+Probably one of the famous Japanese food sold by vendors are snacking items that are popular take-aways, Japanese people love to constantly snack.
+Japanese street snacks include a variety of rice crackers, dried fruits, salty seeds like peanuts and pumpkin in spicy flavorings or dried squid, small smoked fishes or various dried seafood.
 The snacks are all very interesting and flavorful with a variety of spices, soyu, ginger and wasabi based flavorings to give them a different taste.

 The large pot above of boiled oden specialties are typically a winter dish typically consisting of eggs, daikon radish, tofu and different varieties of fish cakes.
 Different flavorings for the soup include meat broths, soyu sauce, spicy ingredients or miso are used based on regional specialties.
 Dipping sauces are either served on the side or added to the soup to flavor for individual taste.